wombleton/gitlaw-nz/acts/H/Human Tissue Act 2008.md

     (2) This section applies even if the collection or use of the tissue is required, permitted, or otherwise controlled by law.

-    (3) A person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $20,000, if---
+    (3) A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $20,000, if---

     *   (a) the person intentionally or knowingly collects or uses human tissue for a purpose (whether or not the person knows the purpose is a non-therapeutic purpose); and

     *   (b) that act or omission contravenes subsection (1).

+    Section 47(3): amended, on 1 July 2013, by [section 413][163] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Post-mortems, official inquiries, etc